taanishr/cse15l-lab-reports/week-5-lab-report.md

 (standard input)
 ```

 The `-l` flag can also search through standard input.
 If the output of a command is piped to `grep -l` with a string provided, the command will output `(standard input)` if the string was found.
-This may be useful when trying to determine if the output of some command contained a specific exit code, but the contents of the line of that exit code aren't needed.
+This may be useful when trying to determine if the output of some command contained a specific exit code, but the contents of its output aren't needed.

 Source: Found in `man grep`

-### Command-line option 3: Matching only the word provided `-w`
+### Command-line option 3: Matching the exact word provided with `-w`
 Example 1:

 ```